amnezia-vpn/amnezia.org-content/docs/en/instructions/02_manual-install/02_manual-install.md

 To create your own VPN, buy a virtual VPS server.
 For step-by-step instructions on how to buy a VPS from some of the popular hosting providers, see [How to run your VPN with Amnezia].

+If your connection data has been shared with you in the form of a [file], [text key], or [qr code], you do not need to buy a server, please refer to the relevant instructions .

 > Amnezia works with any server running Ubuntu (officially supported version is 20.04), Debian 10 is also supported.

- *If another Amnezia user has shared the connection data with you, you do not need to buy a server.

 &nbsp;